Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Experimental materials

 \paragraph{\textbf{Coordination} vs.~\textbf{subordination}}

-These are clause-combining operations that yield syntactic configurations differing, among others, in hierarchical depth.
+These clause-combining operations yield syntactic configurations differing in hierarchical depth.
 Coordinated sentences are the result of an iterative process generating a flat structure.
 Subordinated sentences result from a recursive process generating an embedded structure (examples (1) and (2) in Table \ref{tab:experimental_manipulations}).
-In this sense, subordination corresponds to a higher level of formal structural complexity \citep{TrotzkeandZwart2014}.
+In this sense, subordination corresponds to a higher level of \textit{formal} complexity \citep{TrotzkeandZwart2014}.
 In spite of the near-total lexical overlap, the hierarchical differences between coordinated and subordinated structures lead to clear meaning differences.
 For example, since coordination links clauses of equal syntactic status, swapping them leaves meaning essentially unchanged.
 In contrast, the hierarchical dependency created by embedding one clause within another becomes evident when the clauses are swapped.
-Our datasets consist of sentences which only vary in the conjunction used (\textit{and} vs. \textit{that}) and the number of clauses that are combined (from 2 to 4).
+Our primary datasets consist of sentences which only vary in the conjunction used (\textit{and} vs.~\textit{that}).
 Details are in App.~\ref{app:nesting-dataset}.
+Supplementary manipulations (App.~\ref{app:length_coord_subord}) involve varying the number of clauses that are combined (from 2 to 4) and contrasting \textit{or} (instead of \textit{and}) with \textit{that}.

 \paragraph{\textbf{Right-branching} vs.~\textbf{center-embedding}}